creativecommons/wp-plugin-creativecommons-website/README.md

 - Runs once and reports back the gzip file sizes of the produced code.

 ## Javascript deploy steps
-Since this plugin is to be used as a composer package, this repo needs to be committed with the reactJs build.
-So before creating a PR to this repo, run `npm run deploy` and commit the build folder.
+Since this plugin is to be used as a composer package, this repo needs to include the ReactJS build.
+So before creating a PR to this repo,
+1. run `npm run build` and
+2. commit the build folder.

+Note, you will need to run `npm install` in order for the build process to work.

 ## Contributors ✨